micmejia/bible-dump/AMPC/Mark/Mark 2.md

-And the scribes [belonging to the party] of the Pharisees, when they saw that He was eating with [those [^k]definitely known to be especially wicked] sinners and tax collectors, said to His disciples, Why does He eat _and drink_ with tax collectors and [notorious] sinners?
+And the scribes [belonging to the party] of the Pharisees, when they saw that He was eating with [those definitely known to be especially wicked] sinners and tax collectors, said to His disciples, Why does He eat _and drink_ with tax collectors and [notorious] sinners?